Venafi/VenafiPS/docs/functions/New-VenafiSession.md

 This value can be provided standalone or with credentials.
 First time use requires it to be provided with credentials to retrieve the access token to populate the vault.
 With subsequent uses, it can be provided standalone and the access token will be retrieved without the need for credentials.
-See -VaultMetadata to store server and clientid with the token.

 ```yaml
 Type: String